janverschelde/PHCpack/src/Octave/README.txt

 Release history:
 Version 1.0.1 April 24, 2008
 Version 1.0.2 March 30, 2013, num2str bug fix in form_poly.m
+Version 1.0.3 May 21, 2014, cmplx2str of Bor Plestenjak in form_poly.m

 The main functions of PHClab are divided into two categories: